Chef + Proprietor

 Ashley’s work has gained national attention from such publications as Bon Appétit, Gourmet, The New York Times, Southern Living and Garden & Gun.
 She has appeared on Food Network’s popular series Iron Chef America and MSNBC’s Your Business.

-In 2013, Ashley was a James Beard Award finalist for “Best Chef: Southeast.”
+In 2014, Ashley was awarded the James Beard Award for “Best Chef: Southeast.”

 Visit Ashley behind the stoves at Poole’s or follow her on Twitter.Twitter